Spanish King meets party leaders to break deadlock

 However, the deeply-fragmented Spanish political landscape has triggered this procedure for the third time this year.

-Sánchez in November wonthe highest number of seats in the congress (120 in the 350-seat parliament ), in what was the fourth Spanish election in just four years.
+Sánchez in November won the highest number of seats in the congress (120 in the 350-seat parliament ), in what was the fourth Spanish election in just four years.

 But once again the Socialists fell short of an absolute majority.